Cornish Food Deliveries

-And fear not, I’ve rounded up a list of brilliant businesses who will even deliver their wares direct to your door.
+We’ve rounded up a list of brilliant businesses who will deliver their wares direct to your door.
 Yes, it takes a little more organising but once you’re in the swing, you can sit back and look forward to weekly or monthly packages of Cornish foodie goodness.

 Order by 10.30am Tuesday for delivery Thursday to local postcodes (PL24, PL25, PL26 & TR2) and you can get 10% off your first box when you sign up on their website.